 Note: This class would be taken during the final summer semester of each students program and includes a one week, mandatory international experience.

 In addition to the leadership core, MBA students complete six hours of elective credit (normally two courses).
-Elective courses are normally taught during the spring and summer terms.
+Elective courses are typically offered during spring and summer terms.

 This course increases students' awareness of the key ethical issues that accounting practitioners face.
 It is designed to enhance students' ability to access the appropriate authoritative literature and language and students' understanding of the fundamental technical concepts of the auditing discipline.
 The class includes discussion and analysis of problematic situations that auditors have dealt with in the past so that students can obtain a better understanding of how to cope constructively with such scenarios in the future.
 Lastly, the course further prepares students for the CPA exam.